thingbound/abstract-things/docs/lights/dimmable.rst

 	Decrease the brightness of the light.
 Decreasing to zero will power off the light.

-	:param percentage amount: The amount to decrease the brightness.
+	:param percentage amount:
+		The amount as a :doc:`percentage </values/percentage>` to decrease the brightness.
+	:param Duration duration:
+		Optional :doc:`duration </values/duration>` to perform change in brightness over.
+Supported when the light has the :doc:`fading <fading>`-capability.
 	:returns: Promise that resolves to the new brightness.

 	Example: